OmarTaheri/OmarTaheri/README.md

 ### 🧐 About Me

 I'm a passionate developer who loves creating practical tools and exploring new technologies.
-When I'm not coding up a new project in TypeScript or Python, I'm usually tinkering with my self-hosted homelab setup.
+When I'm not coding up a new project in TypeScript or Python, I'm usually maintaining my self-hosted services.

 ... oh, and just so we are clear: